How To Prep for Anal Sex: A Step-by-Step Guide

 • Taking a nap

 Aftercare also includes self-care.
-This can mean cleaning up and tending to any soreness or injuries attained during anal sex.
+This can mean cleaning up and tending to any soreness or injuries incurred during anal sex.
 It can also mean cleaning your sex toys so they’re ready to go the next time you play.

 Health and Safety